devanshkhare1705/Deep-Learning-Labs/README.md

 Lab 2:

 1. Implemented the training loop for a machine learning model.
-2. Understood the distinction between training, validation, and test data.
-3. Understood the concepts of overfitting and underfitting.
+2. Understood the distinction between training, validation, and test data, along with the concepts of overfitting and underfitting.
-4. Investigated how different hyperparameters, such as learning rate and batch size, affected the success of training.
+3. Investigated how different hyperparameters, such as learning rate and batch size, affected the success of training.
-5. Compared an ANN (aka Multi-Layer Perceptron) with a CNN.
+4. Compared an ANN (aka Multi-Layer Perceptron) with a CNN.

+Lab 3:
+1. Cleaned and processed continuous and categorical data for machine learning.
+2. Implemented an autoencoder that takes continuous and categorical (one-hot) inputs.
+3. Tuned the hyperparameters of an autoencoder.
+4. Used baseline models to help interpret model performance.